 So I was doing a stroll on a lovely day in Hobart, crossing the open parkland known a “The Queens Domain”- when I oticed the memorial plaques to fallen soliders, the Soldiers Walk.
 Each one had an ID number, and I seemed to be in an area that would reveal one bearing a 106.

 I found it.

-the 106 refers to the tree planted in a fallen soldier’s name, and tree #106 is for Kenneth Gavan Ray, who died in France in 1916.
+The 106 refers to the tree planted in a fallen soldier’s name.
+Tree #106 is for Kenneth Gavan Ray, who died in France in 1916.
 That link I found does not have any story data, just some meta data.

 The plaque itself reveals more about Kenneth Ray- I decided to read it out loud to go with this photo:

-What we find there is that Kenneth tried to go into the war early, and was turned back for being too young, but apparently he was persistent enough to have his parents approve his going off to war– and in fact, 3 of his brothers were there as well, and all four brothers ended up in the same unit.
+What we find there is that Kenneth tried to go into the war early, and was turned back for being too young, but apparently he was persistent enough to have his parents approve his going off to war.
+In fact, three of his brothers were there as well, and all four brothers ended up in the same unit.